 Orlando flees from death, Adam to death: both needing to remove themselves from their own stories.

 While this is happening, we meet Rosalind.
-Rosalind’s problem is a bit more align with what we might expect from drama.
+Rosalind’s problem aligns with what we might expect from drama.
 Her father, Duke Senior, was not killed like many fathers in Shakespeare, but he was exiled by his brother.
 Rosalind is living with her uncle, the one who exiled her father, because her cousin, Celia, insisted on it.
-Celia is a character who loves to play the game “anything you have I have too,” which places her in the annoying little sister role which she plays well.
+Celia is a character who loves to play the game “anything you have I have too”, which places her in the annoying little sister role which she plays well.

 Dear Celia, I show more mirth than I am mistress of;